wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    Policy dispositions in rules include "read", "write", "read", "list".

-   TODO: To define "least privilege", provide "remove" permissions to a separate account than the account which performs "add".
+   TODO: To define according to "Least Privilege" principles, provide "remove" permissions to a separate account than the account which performs "add".

 1. Initiate the policy using the policy file: